stweil/thread-pool/paper.md

     * Every task submitted to the queue automatically generates an `std::future`, which can be used to wait for the task to finish executing and/or obtain its eventual return value.
     * Optionally, tasks may also be submitted without generating a future, sacrificing convenience for greater performance.
     * The code is thoroughly documented using Doxygen comments - not only the interface, but also the implementation, in case the user would like to make modifications.
+    * The included test program `thread_pool_test.cpp` can be used to perform comprehensive automated tests and benchmarks, and also serves as an extensive example of how to properly use the package.
 * **Additional features:**
     * Automatically parallelize a loop into any number of parallel tasks.
     * Easily wait for all tasks in the queue to complete.